qhaydar/multi-llm-output-comparison-tool/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue)](https://www.python.org/)

-A Python-based utility for comparing outputs from multiple Large Language Models (LLMs) given the same prompt.
+A Python-based utility for comparing outputs from **OpenAI GPT**, **Anthropic Claude**, and **Google Gemini 3.0** given the same prompt.
-Use it to test, evaluate, and contrast how different LLMs respond to identical input.
+Use it to test, evaluate, and contrast how different LLMs respond to identical input in parallel.

 ---